The Bahamas

 The Bahamas became a crown colony of the Kingdom of Great Britain in 1718 when the British clamped down on piracy.
 After the American Revolutionary War, the Crown resettled thousands of American Loyalists to the Bahamas; they took slaves with them and established plantations on land grants.
 African slaves and their descendants constituted the majority of the population from this period on.
 The slave trade was abolished by the British in 1807.
-Although slavery in the Bahamas was not abolished until 1834, the Bahamas became a haven of manumission for African slaves, from outside the British West Indies, in 1818.
+Slavery in the Bahamas was not abolished until 1834, but in 1818 the Bahamas became a haven of manumission for African slaves from outside the British West Indies.
 Africans liberated from illegal slave ships were resettled on the islands by the Royal Navy, while some North American slaves and Seminoles escaped to the Bahamas from Florida.
-Bahamians were even known to recognise the freedom of slaves carried by the ships of other nations which reached the Bahamas.
+During this period, Bahamians were known to recognise the freedom of slaves carried by the ships of other nations which reached their country.
 Today Black Bahamians make up 90 per cent of the population of 400,516.

-The country became an independent Commonwealth realm separate from the United Kingdom in 1973, led by its first prime minister, Sir Lynden Pindling.
-It maintains as its monarch; the appointed representative of the Crown is the governor-general of the Bahamas.
+The Bahamas became an independent Commonwealth realm separate from the United Kingdom in 1973.
+Its first prime minister was Lynden Pindling.
+The Bahamas maintains as its monarch; the appointed representative of the Crown is the governor-general of the Bahamas.
 The Bahamas has the fourteenth-largest gross domestic product per capita in the Americas.
 Its economy is based on tourism and offshore finance.
-Though the Bahamas is in the Lucayan Archipelago, and not on the Caribbean Sea, it is still considered part of the wider Caribbean region.
-The Bahamas is a full member of the Caribbean Community (CARICOM) but is not part of the CARICOM Single Market and Economy.
+Though the Bahamas is in the Lucayan Archipelago, and not in the Caribbean Sea, it is still considered part of the wider Caribbean region.
+The Bahamas is a full member of the Caribbean Community (CARICOM), but is not part of the CARICOM Single Market and Economy.

 Naming and etymology

-The name Bahamas is derived from the Lucayan name Bahama ('large upper middle island'), used by the Indigenous Taíno people for the island of Grand Bahama.
+The name Bahamas is derived from the Lucayan name Bahama ('large upper middle island'), used by the Indigenous Lucayan people for the island of Grand Bahama.
 Bahama referred to Grand Bahama alone when first attested on the c.
 1523 Turin Map, but was used in English for the archipelago as a whole by 1670.

 Tourist guides often state that the name comes from the Spanish baja mar ('shallow sea').
 Wolfgang Ahrens of York University argues that this is a folk etymology.
 Alternatively, Bahama may have been derived from Guanahaní, a local name of unclear meaning.
-Toponymist Isaac Taylor argues that the name was derived from Bimani (Bimini), which Spaniards in Haiti identified with Palombe, a legendary place where John Mandeville's Travels said there was a fountain of youth.
+Isaac Taylor, a toponymist, argues that the name was derived from Bimani (Bimini), which Spaniards in Haiti identified with Palombe, a legendary place where John Mandeville's Travels said there was a fountain of youth.

-The Bahamas is one of only three countries whose official names start with the definite article, two of which using the English word the—the others being El Salvador and the Gambia.
-The usage likely arose because the name also refers to the islands, a geographical feature that would take a definite article.
+The Bahamas is one of two countries whose official short name starts with the definite article, the other being The Gambia.